mightysabean/cv-templating/README.rst

 cv-templating
 =============

-Tool for automatic generation of curriculum vitae from data.
+**cv-templating** is a tool for automatic generation of curriculum vitae from data.
 It is a report generator using ``jinja2``.

 Motivation
 ----------

 Update a `Europass CV
 online <https://europass.cedefop.europa.eu/editors/en/cv/compose>`__, or
-made it for the first time, is error prone and time consuming if you have several entries.
-Even worst if you need to put all your *resume* in another format (for instance in HTML) or in another language.
+made it for the first time, is error prone and time-consuming if you have several entries, or worst, if you need to put all your *resume* in another format (for instance in HTML) or in another language.

 Solution